e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `probe_value` for `Ranged{Float64, -1, 1}` at face `pilot.elevator_axis` —
 define `probe_value(::Type{Ranged{Float64, -1, 1}})` or a zero-argument
 constructor").
-Synthesis never meets an abstract type: root slots are concrete by the tight-bound rule ([§8.2][s8-2]; the slot type is the consuming entry evaluated at `Float64`), and [abstract entries](#g-abstract-entry) only occur on component-fed inputs, which the probe sources from upstream products.
+Synthesis never meets an abstract type: root inputs are concrete by the tight-bound rule ([§8.2][s8-2]; the root-input type is the consuming entry evaluated at `Float64`), and [abstract entries](#g-abstract-entry) only occur on component-fed inputs, which the probe sources from upstream products.
 Physically silly values are acceptable by
-construction: the probe checks types, and return types that depend on input *values* are type instabilities (banned by the branch-shape rule); the [§4.3][s4-3] write-side granularity rule keeps root slots predominantly scalar, so the surface is small.
+construction: the probe checks types, and return types that depend on input *values* are type instabilities (banned by the branch-shape rule); the [§4.3][s4-3] write-side granularity rule keeps root inputs predominantly scalar, so the surface is small.
 Rejected ([D-051][d-051]): inputs declared by value à la `init_x`, NaN poison values, and init-service values.

-**Probe values are strictly probe-scoped.** Everything the probe writes is garbage once the build finishes; probe values never double as initial slot values — that would smuggle in the default semantics rejected above.
+**Probe values are strictly probe-scoped.** Everything the probe writes is garbage once the build finishes; probe values never double as initial root-input values — that would smuggle in the default semantics rejected above.
 The same doctrine covers the clock: `Δt` in seconds does not exist until `Simulation` binds `Δt_base` (deployment post-dates the build), so discrete-[tier](#g-tier) probes supply a placeholder period (`1.0`) in the bundle — a fabricated, probe-scoped value like any synthesized input; the probe checks types, not physics.
-`Simulation` must not reach its first [boundary](#g-boundary) with uninitialized slots;
+`Simulation` must not reach its first [boundary](#g-boundary) with uninitialized root inputs;
-enforcement is the pre-write `UninitializedSlots` check carried by every complete-world application — `init!`, trim setup, trim commit ([§14.6][s14-6]).
+enforcement is the pre-write `UninitializedInputs` check carried by every complete-world application — `init!`, trim setup, trim commit ([§14.6][s14-6]).